rroethof/roethof.net/content/about/index.md

 Open source is the backbone of my tech philosophy.
 The freedom to inspect, modify and distribute software aligns perfectly with my desire to understand and control the systems I work with.
 It fosters collaboration, transparency, and a sense of shared progress that closed systems just can’t match.

 ### About This Site
 Roethof.net is my unfiltered tech diary and technical outlet.
 Here, you can expect a mix of practical solutions and philosophical musings on technology.
-Yes, there will be the occasional rant about the state of the industry, privacy, EU policy, and security—because someone has to say it.
+Yes, there will be the occasional rant about the state of the industry, privacy, EU policy, and security, because someone has to say it.

 ### A Bit More About Me
 I’m always chasing the next puzzle, whether it’s streamlining a messy workflow, outsmarting a security snag, or finding the ultimate setup that doesn’t fight me back.
 Call it a nerd’s endless quest for efficiency.

-- **Tech Stack**: Arch Linux, Ansible, Bash, with FreeBSD and Debian scars—or should I say servers.
+- **Tech Stack**: Arch Linux, Ansible, Bash, with FreeBSD and Debian scars, or should I say servers.
 - **Drive**: Solving problems and automating *everything*, manual (IT) work is for suckers.
 - **Family**: I'm the proud father of an 11-year-old son, who constantly reminds me there's a world outside of the terminal, and the lucky fiancé of an amazing partner who somehow manages to keep me sane.
 - **My Epic Quest (Still Loading...)**: It's a continuous, often frustrating, but ultimately rewarding journey of leveling up my tech skills, diving headfirst into new and exciting (and sometimes terrifying) projects.